LAUNCH WEEK · 60% OFF · $9 $24 · Ends May 26

 1.

-You handed your toddler a tablet today.
+You handed your child a tablet today.

 Maybe at breakfast.
 Maybe in the car.
 Maybe at 4:47 PM when they were melting down at your feet for the third time and Bluey was the only thing keeping the world from ending.